acareaga/jungle-beat/README.md

 ## Constraints

 * Make sure that your code is well tested for both *expected cases* and *edge cases*.
+Try popping more elements than there are in the list.
+Try seeing if an empty list includes anything.
+Try inserting elements at a position beyond the length of the list.
+That kind of thing.
 * Avoid using other ruby collections (Arrays, Hashes, etc) in your implementation.

 ## Resources

-Need some help?
-You check out some of the following resources:
+Need some help on Linked Lists?
+You can check out some of the following resources:

 * https://www.youtube.com/watch?v=oiW79L8VYXk
 * http://www.eternallyconfuzzled.com/tuts/datastructures/jsw_tut_linklist.aspx